 Note: The Telnet client is available on the FTB-500, FTB-2 Pro, LTB-8, and IQS-600 controller if you intend to use these units as computers to connect to a Telnet server.
-However, on an FTB-2 or an LTB-1, the Telnet client is not available.
+However, on an FTB-2, the Telnet client is not available.
 You must use the PuTTY application to establish communication.